-Losing your possessions on holiday
+Losing your possessions

 Before you jet off to the sun on holiday, make an inventory of everything you are bringing with you.
 This will help making a claim less painful if the worst happens and something gets stolen.